casper-network/docs-archive/dapp-dev-guide/workflow/delegate.rst

     - The argument ``amount`` is the amount of tokens to be delegated
     - The argument ``delegator`` is the public key of the account delegating tokens to a validator

-**Note**: There is an optional ``--ttl`` field that also specifies the duration of time for which the deploy will be valid.

 **Important response fields:**

 - ``"result"."deploy_hash"`` - the address of the executed delegation request.

 Save the returned `deploy_hash` from the output to query information about the delegation deploy later.
-Refer to `Deploy Status <https://docs.casperlabs.io/en/latest/dapp-dev-guide/workflow/transfer-workflow.html#deploy-status>`_ section on how deploy executions can be confirmed.
+Refer to `Deploy Status <http://127.0.0.1:8000/dapp-dev-guide/querying.html#deploy-status>`_ section on how deploy executions can be confirmed.

 Confirming the Delegation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the deploy has been executed, we can query for Auction information to confirm our delegation.
-We can use the Rust Casper client to create an RPC request to query the auction.
+We can use the Casper command line client to create an RPC request to query the auction.

 Below is an example of querying: